GSP2025/gsp2025.github.io/_pages/schedule.md

 In this talk, I will present our recent advances in understanding and improving GNNs in the presence of heterophily.
 I will introduce effective GNN designs for node classification and link prediction, and discuss how heterophily relates to core  challenges such as oversmoothing and robustness.
 Moving beyond global homophily, I will show how local homophily variations can lead to performance disparities across node groups, ultimately resulting in unfair predictions.
 Finally, I will present the limitations of standard positional encodings in heterophilic graphs and introduce a variant that improves performance across a range of GNN architectures, including graph transformers.

 **Bio:** Danai Koutra is an Associate Professor of Computer Science and Engineering at the University of Michigan and an Amazon Scholar.
 Her research interests include graph mining and learning, graph–LLM joint models, and graph summarization.
 Her work has been applied to social, collaboration, and web networks, as well as brain connectivity graphs.
 Danai has won the Presidential Early Career Award for Scientists and Engineers (PECASE), the 2024 IBM Early Career Data Mining Research Award, the 2023 Tao Li Award, an NSF CAREER Award, an ARO Young Investigator Award, the 2020 SIGKDD Rising Star Award, multiple industry-sponsored research faculty awards, a Precision Health Investigator Award, and the 2016 ACM SIGKDD Dissertation Award.
 She has also received nine paper awards and the 2022 IEEE ICDM Test-of-Time Award.
 In terms of service, she is currently Program Chair for the IJCAI 2025 Survey Track and has previously served as Program Chair for ACM SIGKDD, ECML/PKDD, and The Web Conference (track chair).

+<p id="Antonio G. Marques"></p>

+##### **Wednesday Speaker 3, 15:15 - 16:15**
+[**Antonio G. Marques**](https://www.tsc.urjc.es/~amarques/), King Juan Carlos University

+**Title:** TBD

+**Abstract:** TBD

+**Bio:** Antonio G. Marques is a Professor at the Department of Signal Theory and Communications, King Juan Carlos University, Madrid, Spain.
+At the core of his research lies the application of (stochastic) signal processing, machine learning, and non-linear optimization (especially duality theory and dynamic programming).

+He received his degree in Telecommunications Eng. and his doctorate degree (together equivalent to the B.Sc., M.Sc., and Ph.D. degrees in Electrical Eng.) with highest honors from the Carlos III University of Madrid, Madrid, Spain, in 2002 and 2007 respectively.
+Two years of his Ph.D. program were carried out at the University of Minnesota, USA.
+From 2007 to 2015 he visited (under different roles) the Department of Electrical Eng. at the University of Minnesota, USA.
+In 2015, 2016 and 2017 he was a Visiting Scholar at the Department of Electrical and Systems Eng. at the University of Pennsylvania, USA.

 <p id="Melanie Weber"></p>